The Use of Family Trusts by Business Owners

 Mechanics of Setup

-As mentioned earlier, a settlor is required to start the trust, typically by gifting an asset such as a gold coin or $10.
+As mentioned earlier, a settlor is required to start the trust, typically by gifting an asset such as a gold coin or a $10 bill.
 This gift amount is segregated from all other assets of the trust and must never be used to purchase investments or property.

-The trust would normally borrow money from either a bank or other party, with interest, to provide the cash necessary to buy the shares of the company.
+The trust would normally borrow money from either a bank or other party, with interest, to provide the cash necessary to buy the shares of an incorporated family business.

 It is important to properly structure the initial settlement, the initial money lent to the trust, and the initial purchase of the company shares.
-The Canada Revenue Agency (CRA) expects any transfer of value from existing shareholders to family members to be done at fair market value.
-In addition, the Income Tax Act contains an extremely complex set of rules whereby income earned from property may be attributed to and taxed in someone else’s hands.
+The Canada Revenue Agency (CRA) expects any transfer of value from existing shareholders to family members through the trust to be done at fair market value.
+In addition, the Income Tax Act contains an extremely complex set of rules whereby income earned from property may be attributed to and taxed in someone else’s hands or taxed at the highest rates of income tax

 Potential Benefits Available